-If you've spotted ants and/or moldy deposits on your magnolia tree, there's a good chance you'll also see magnolia scale insects—if you look closely.
-Scale insects are commonly found on magnolias, where they suck moisture from the branches.
-These bugs also secrete a substance that can promote mold growth and attract ants.
+If you've seen ants and/or moldy deposits on your magnolia tree, there's a good chance you'll also find magnolia scale insects—if you look closely.
+Scale insects are commonly found on magnolias.
+These insects suck moisture from the branches and also secrete a substance that can promote mold growth and attract ants.

 Which Came First: The Mold or the Scale?

-Mold and ants may be the effect, rather than the cause, of magnolia tree problems.
-The real causes often are the magnolia scale bugs.
-The scale insects secrete a liquid called honeydew that invites sooty mold.
+Mold and ants might be the effect rather than the cause of magnolia tree problems.
+The real causes often are magnolia scale bugs.
+These scale insects secrete a liquid called honeydew that invites sooty mold.
 And because this honeydew—true to its name—is a very sweet substance, ants like to feed on it.

 What Is Sooty Mold?

-"Sooty mold" sounds disgusting, and it has an appearance to match.
-It appears as a sickly, black film covering the bark and/or leaves of a plant.
+The name sooty mold sounds repulsive and it has an appearance to match.
+It looks like a sickly, black film covering the bark and/or leaves of a plant.
 Known scientifically as Capnodium, sooty mold is a kind of fungus.
-The sooty mold itself usually does not cause a direct problem for your plant but rather an indirect one: Namely, it inhibits the photosynthesis in a plant.
+The sooty mold itself usually does not cause a direct problem for your plant but rather an indirect one: namely, it inhibits photosynthesis.

 Photosynthesis is the essential process through which the leaves of a plant convert nutrients into carbohydrates by harnessing the energy derived from the rays of the sun.
-With a layer of sooty mold fungus covering the leaves of a plant, the sunlight cannot get through properly.
+With a layer of sooty mold fungus covering a plant's leaves, sunlight cannot get through properly.
 The result is that the necessary photosynthesis can't take place, and the health of the plant suffers accordingly.

 What Are Scale Insects?

-At the end of summer, the females give birth to the nymphs.
+At the end of summer, the females give birth to nymphs.
 The nymphs are called crawlers in the early stages of life, and they move around for a short period before they hunker down and remain dormant while overwintering.

 Controlling Scale Insects